sheynkman-lab/Mohi_MDS_LRP/log.md

 ```
 sbatch 00_scripts/12_protein_gene_rename.sh
 ```
-Skip middle steps from the LRP here, because we are focused on transcripts.
+Skip middle steps from the typical LRP workflow here, because we are focused on transcripts.
 ## 17 - Track visualization
 This step is more run by run customizable, so I'll do it manually
 ```